ArtemGr/Sidekick/README.md

 or simply want to thank me and share a cup of beer, please brave a visit to [my Patreon page](https://www.patreon.com/user?u=4695668)!

+`/r patrons` - See the list of patrons active on the current server.

 ## Charts

 ![servers](https://blooks.today/r/sidekick-servers.gif)